 Breast Cancer Screening By Race and Ethnicity

 Breast cancer does not discriminate by race or ethnicity.
 That’s why it’s important for all women to get their regularly scheduled mammograms.
-There is a frightful amount of women who fail to take this preventative measure.
-Here are some stats that may surprise you:

-While breast cancer tumors can vary based on race and ethnicity, mammograms are still the best way to spot them early and increase chances of successful remission.
+While breast cancer tumors can vary based on race and ethnicity, mammograms are still the best way to spot them early and increase the chances of successful remission.